Show how you would accomplish the following synthetic conversion... | Channels for Pearson+

 Textbook Question

-Show how you would accomplish the following synthetic conversions.
-You may use any additional reagents and solvents you need. (b) <
+Show how you would accomplish the following synthetic conversions efficiently and in good yield.
+You may use any necessary additional reagents and solvents. (b) <

 of reaction>